echo-karriere/web/README.md

 This is the front-end (aka website) for _echo karriere_; a career day for IT students in and around Bergen.
-It is written using a symphony of modern tools, most notably React, Gatsby, TailwindCSS and hosted using Netlify.
+It is written using a symphony of modern tools, most notably React, Gatsby, styled-components and hosted using Netlify.

 ## Setup